elemel/fungeoneer/chapters/03/turning-point.md

 This dungeon contains tiles with digits (marked `0` through `9` on the map), swappers (marked `:`), and junctions (marked `=`).
 Whenever you step onto a digit tile, push the corresponding number onto the stack.
 Whenever you step onto a swapper tile, swap the two numbers at the top of the stack.

 Whenever you step onto a junction tile, pop two arguments from the stack: first `b`, then `a`.
-If `a` is less than `b`, turn 90 degrees left.
-If `a` is greater than `b`, turn 90 degrees right.
-If the arguments are equal, do not turn at all.
+If `a` is less than `b`, rotate 90 degrees left.
+If `a` is greater than `b`, rotate 90 degrees right.
+If the arguments are equal, do not rotate at all.

 After how many ticks do you leave the dungeon?